prayagx/project1/README.md

 # 🥗 MacroMindAI - Your AI-Powered Nutrition Companion

 > **Note:** This project uses Next.js App Router.
-The legacy Pages Router files are kept for reference only.
+Legacy Pages Router files have been moved to `src/pages/_legacy` to avoid conflicts.

 <div align="center">